chris-moreton/pinnacle-sports-api/README.md

     $sports = $client->getSports();
     $leagues = $client->getLeagues(33); // 33 is the id for tennis, as obtained from getSports()

 A full list of available calls can be found by examining the ClientSpec.php file which contains the spec tests.
-The *json* directory contains examples of the data returned by the Companies House API.

 Development
 -----------